Deepak T. Nair: Awards and honors

 Deepak T. Nair was selected for the Ramanujan Fellowship by the Department of Biotechnology for 2008–2013.
 He became a member of the Guha Research Conference in 2013.
 He received the National Bioscience Award for Career Development (N-BIOS Prize) in 2014.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2017.
 In 2018, he became a laureate of the Asian Scientist 100 by the Asian Scientist (Recognizing Scientific Excellence With The Asian Scientist 100 – Asian Scientist Magazine).
 He was inducted as a fellow of the Indian National Science Academy (New Delhi, India) in December 2022.
 The Haryana state government awarded him the Haryana Vigyan Ratna Award for the year 2024.

 Academic Activities

-Deepak T. Nair is the course coordinator and instructor for the Molecular Biology & Genetic Engineering (RCB303) and Methods in Molecular Biology (RCB306) courses at the Regional Centre for Biotechnology.
+He is the course coordinator and instructor for the Molecular Biology & Genetic Engineering (RCB303) and Methods in Molecular Biology (RCB306) courses at the Regional Centre for Biotechnology.
 He is part of the Academic Management Committee at RCB and the coordinator of the Data Science module for the practical course conducted for the students of the RCB-BRIC-PhD and the Postgraduate Diploma in Biotechnology (PGDIB) programs.